Appointments Bylaws

 Appointments Committee Bylaws:

-One may not hold the position of an Appointments committee member and a position in the SGA assembly at the same time.
+One may not hold the position of an Appointments committee member and a position in the SGA Representative Council (otherwise known as the SGA Assembly) at the same time.

 One may not be a member of the Appointments committee and a member of the Honor Board at the same time.

-After the election of the Vice President and the Appointments Committee, the Vice President shall set a meeting and provide an orientation of the appointments process and a tentative timeline for the entire year.
+After the election of the Vice President and the Appointments Committee, the Vice President shall set a meeting and provide an orientation of the appointments process and a tentative timeline for the next Appointments round.

 Meetings outside of the interviews shall be arranged at the discretion of the Vice President.